How to Paint Rocks: The Ultimate Guide

 Things to Paint on Rocks

 There is no right or wrong when it comes to rock painting ideas, just let your imagination run wild!
 You don’t even need to be an artist to get beautifully painted rocks.
 The secret?
-Paint pens.
+Acrylic paint pens/markers.

 For inspiration, scroll down to see pictures.
 I’ll also share some more general rock painting ideas that work well for most rocks and your creativity can go from there: